 On the other hand, we look further and stimulate interaction with other stakeholders in the field.
 We participate in various events and conferences, and plan to organize other types of events and platforms to facilitate and contribute to the cyber norms debate.

 Our program builds on the previous work done under The Hague Program for Cyber Norms (2017-2021).
 Events, publications and other content on our website listed as before 2022 fall under the work of The Hague Program for Cyber Norms.

 For better inclusion and an exchange of expertise, we offer short-term fellowships to scholars working in fields related to international cybersecurity.
-These fellowships will provide scholars and other international cybersecurity experts with the opportunity to work in The Hague for a minimum of one week and a maximum of one month, for example, to write or present their work, thus contributing to the Program’s research as well as making use of its functions as an international platform.
+These fellowships will provide scholars and other international cybersecurity experts with the opportunity to work in The Hague for a minimum of one week and a maximum of three weeks, for example, to write or present their work, thus contributing to the Program’s research as well as making use of its functions as an international platform.
 Find out how to apply here.